sammuelyee/docs/_tutorials/joining_data.md

 ## Join two tables dynamically

-Just a note about doing the above for a map you build on Leaflet or Google Maps.
+Just a note about doing the above for a map you build on Leaflet.
 You may not always want to write the result into `table_1`, instead, you may want to query data live from the browser based on something the user is doing.
 In those cases, use the `SELECT` statements.
 If you are rendering a map with the results, you just need to remember to include `the_geom_webmercator` is all!
 It is our hidden reprojection of `the_geom` that makes the final map speedy.
 Here is the above query modified to include it:

 {% highlight sql %}
 SELECT